nkanhquan/FinalSeminar2.0/README.md

 <img src="FinalSeminarVisualExample/QuestionEditorScreen.png" alt="Question editor" title="Question editor" style="zoom:60%;" />
 After choosing question editor option, it will lead you to the program designed for creating, editing question and save those question into a Question database.

-**Special features in this part:** Ability to have as many answers per question as needed
+**Special features:** Ability to have as many answers per question as needed

 <img src="FinalSeminarVisualExample/AnswerAbility1.png" alt="AnswerAbility1" style="zoom:55%;" />